• Skip to primary navigation

 boil the red potatoes

 Place the pot on the stove and turn it on high.
-Once the potatoes start to boil, bring the pot to a simmer and cook until the potatoes are fork-tender (should be about 30 minutes).
+Once the potatoes start to boil, bring the pot to a simmer and cook until the potatoes are fork-tender (should be about 12 minutes for really small potatoes and 30 minutes for medium-sized potatoes).

 After the potatoes are fully cooked, place them in a strainer to cool.
 You can run them under cold water if you want them to cool down faster.
 Or, place them in the refrigerator.

 Let the potatoes cool completely before trying to cut them.
-If they are still warm, the skins will fall off as you cut them!
+If they are still warm, the skins will fall off more easily.

 Making the Avocado Mayonaise Replacement